Skip to main content

 Weak immune system list

-Your GP or hospital consultant will confirm if you should get an additional dose or booster.
-If you are newly diagnosed, they will need to refer you for COVID-19 vaccination.
+Your GP or hospital consultant will confirm if you should get a third dose or booster.

-Cancer patients
+Cancer

-Cancer patients affected include:
+Cancer patients affected include people who are:

 • receiving or within 6 weeks of receiving systemic cytotoxic chemotherapy, targeted therapy, monoclonal antibodies or immunotherapies